-Find out how we're helping to mark the 200th anniversary of the Institution of Civil Engineers (ICE).
+Find out how we helped to mark the 200th anniversary of the Institution of Civil Engineers (ICE) in 2018.

 Looking for inspirational local people that have become national heroes?
 Here are just a few examples.

 The Devonport Heritage Trail was a partnership project with the Devonport Regeneration Community Partnership to extend the Waterfront Walkway in to and around Devonport

 The Mayflower Museum has recently undergone a revamp to better celebrate the story of Plymouth’s role in the Pilgrims’ epic journey to the New World.
 Two floors now explore the story of the Mayflower and the Pilgrim Fathers with information and hands-on displays, dress-up and role play themed interactives, a model of the Mayflower built by Devonport Dockyard apprentices in 1969 to 1970 and more.
 Visit the Mayflower Museum page to find out more.

 Devonport Naval Heritage Centre